lorrli274/next/courses/community/Google-s Python Class/Exercises/Copy Special/01-Overview.md

 * get_special_paths(dir): Returns a list of the absolute paths of the special files in the given directory
 * copy_to(paths, dir): Given a list of paths, copies those files into the given directory
-* zip_to(paths, zippath); Given a list of paths, zip those files up into the given zipfile
+* zip_to(paths, zippath): Given a list of paths, zip those files up into the given zipfile